magkai/CONQUER/README.md

 ```
    git clone https://github.com/facebookresearch/BLINK.git
 ```
-   Place the BLINK directory inside the root directory of CONQUER and perform the setup steps described here: https://github.com/facebookresearch/BLINK/tree/master/elq
+   Place the BLINK directory inside the root directory of CONQUER and perform the setup steps described here: https://github.com/facebookresearch/BLINK/tree/master/elq.

 2. Access to our KG, which has been loaded into a neo4j database, is required.
 Perform the steps described in **Running the Neo4j Database** above for this.

-3. Once the database is running, execute the following commands in the `context_entity_detection` directory:
+3. Once the database is running, set your neo4j password in ``context_entity_detection/neo4jDatabaseConnection.py`` and execute the following commands in the `context_entity_detection` directory:

 ```
    mkdir models/